 ROI REPORT

-The Return on Investment (ROI) reports are considered essential marketing analytics tools and are useful because they review the costs saved by your organization by using the HEIMDAL Security suite.
-On this page, you can see charts about the Threat Prevention modules, Patch & Assets Management modules, Endpoint Detection modules, and Email Protection modules:
+The Return on Investment (ROI) reports are considered essential analytics tools and are useful because they review the costs saved by your organization by using the HEIMDAL Security suite.
+On this page, you can see charts about the DNS Security, Patch & Assets Management, Endpoint Detection, Privileges & App Control, Remote Desktop, Email Protection, and Threat hunting & Action Center.
+On top, you have a summary of the ROI Report:

 The collected information is placed in two views: Standard, Hardware, Non-Heimdal devices, Hostname groups, and Server commands.

-This view displays a table with the following details: Hostname\Username, installed CPU, CPU Usage, installed Memory, Memory Usage installed Disk Drive, Disk Usage, Last Seen, and HEIMDAL Agent Status: - Non-Heimdal devices
+This view displays a table with the following details: Hostname\Username, installed CPU, CPU Usage, installed Memory, Memory Usage, installed Disk Drive, Disk Usage, Last Seen, and HEIMDAL Agent Status: -

 This view displays a table with all the devices that are not running the HEIMDAL Agent and comes with the following details: Hostname, IP Address, MAC Address, Details, and Scan Date.

-Selecting a Non-Heimdal device allows you to Hide the device or Deploy Heimdal Agent from a server (on which the HEIMDAL Agent is installed).
-The server must be a domain controller and the device where the deployment is made needs to be in the same domain as the server.
+Selecting a Non-Heimdal device allows you to hide the device or deploy Heimdal Agent from a server (on which the HEIMDAL Agent is installed).
+The server must be a Domain Controller (with the Schema Master FSMO role), and the device where the deployment is made needs to be in the same domain as the server.
 Applying the Deploy Heimdal Agent operation will display a toaster where the server can be selected by hostname or IP Address.
-To get the available options, you need to enter at least 3 characters. - Hostname groups
+To get the available options, you need to enter at least 3 characters. -

 This view displays a list of groups where specific endpoints/devices can be added/mapped (for specific reasons).
 A Hostname Group can be used to automatically assign a HEIMDAL Dashboard Group Policy to that specified group of endpoints (the Hostname Group's name needs to be specified in the Group Policy settings, under General -> AD Computer Group).
 The Create group button allows you to create a group and define its description.

-One or multiple endpoints can be added to a Hostname Group from the Standard view, by selecting the hostname(s) and by clicking Add to group from the dropdown menu: - Server commands view
+One or multiple endpoints can be added to a Hostname Group from the Standard view, by selecting the hostname(s) and clicking Add to group from the dropdown menu:

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information displayed in the Standard view.
 If you want the complete CSV report (Verbose report), use the Download CSV functionality available in the Hardware view.